Blog writers for hire are a dime a dozen.

 You run a Facebook marketing app.
 So you pull up the top ten blogs on Facebook marketing.
 Read a few of the recent posts, highlight the ones you like, and see who wrote them.

 Next, do a quick site search for that person’s name to (a) see more of their work, and (b) make sure they’re not an in-house employee of that company already.
+The chances are it was a freelancer or a marketing expert who wrote a guest post for the blog.
+If it was a freelancer, you’re in luck.

 Ideally, you have a few blog KPIs in your back pocket.
 You need to know the target a blog writer should be aiming for.